Korean variety show: King of Mask Singer

 MBC's mystery music show King of Mask Singer is a survival contest program that has been popular since it first aired in 2015 and has been exported to over 30 countries as the Masked Singer franchise.
 In the King of Mask Singer, participants wear masks to prevent prejudices so the winner is chosen only for their talents as a singer.
 All matches are judged by the audience and the celebrity judges, and the defeated competitors take off their mask and reveal their identity.

 In MBC's original format, a winner is selected after a total of three rounds of singing competitions.
 These are in the form of a tournament divided into two groups.
 The winner of the show does not remove their mask to reveal their identity and will not be revealed until they are defeated in the competition.
 Unlike many other reality contest programs, when the mask is removed and the contestant's hidden identity is revealed, it is a big moment.
 Even if a contestant drops out in the first round, they often get more attention than the winner even though their singing abilities are weaker.
 Compared to other similar survival contest programs such as I Am a Singer or An Immortal Masterpiece, the performers on King of Mask Singer are relatively less burdened by victory or their ranking, which is why celebrities in various fields are easily featured.
 Viewers' response to the program is also positive, so this format is expected to continue to be popular for the time being.

-Return of Superman
+The Return of Superman

-The family-style entertainment program, which is popular in Korea, is based on familiar and realistic contexts for all ages, and it naturally injects and reproduces the universal emotions of Korean society and strengthens them at the same time.
+The Korean family-style entertainment program The Return of Superman, is based on familiar and realistic contexts for all ages, and it naturally injects and reproduces the universal emotions of Korean society and strengthens them at the same time.
 In the end, television entertainment programs can be used as a very effective means of universalizing the ideology of a society.
 The authoritative father in the traditional patriarchal system, which has been influenced by Confucianism, has actively produced images of fathers who want to escape the ideology of dominant gender roles devoted only to social life and economic activities in the public sphere.
 At the same time, these programs reinforce the inconsistency of such images and regenerate traditional gender ideology.